louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### ACG clinical guideline for the diagnosis and management of gastroesophageal reflux disease [^aaae962a].
 The American Journal of Gastroenterology (2022).
 High credibility.

-ACG Clinical Guideline — Key concept for diagnostic testing specifies: "We do not recommend high-resolution manometry (HRM) solely as a diagnostic test for GERD."
+ACG Clinical Guideline — Key concept for diagnostic testing specifies: "We do not recommend high-resolution manometry (HRM) solely as a diagnostic test for GERD".

 ---